Victoria-Hodder/testing-goat/README.md

 # Purpose

-I am using the very brilliant ["Obey The Testing Goat"](https://www.obeythetestinggoat.com) by H. Percival in order to practice TDD full stack Python/Django development.
+I am using the very brilliant ["Obey The Testing Goat"](https://www.obeythetestinggoat.com) by H. Percival in order to practice Test-driven, full-stack Python/Django development.

 # Setup